emanueleminotti/ID2223-ScalableMLDL_Lab1/notebooks/airquality/README.md

 - **Dalaplan**

 The goal of the lab is to build a complete end-to-end pipeline that ingests weather and air-quality data, creates features, trains a predictive model, runs batch inference, and exposes predictions through a simple dashboard.
-We also extend the system with **LLM capabilities**, enabling users to ask natural-language questions about historical and forecasted air quality for their location.

 This project is part of the course **ID2223: Scalable Machine Learning Systems**, following the workflow from the book *Building ML Systems with a Feature Store*.